minasamir1401/meih-movies-api/README.md

 - `GET /content/group/{cid}` - Get content by category
 - `GET /content/details/{entry_id}` - Get detailed content information

+## Recent Fixes

+- Fixed handling of meta refresh redirects that were preventing content retrieval
+- Improved redirect following mechanism for better compatibility with source websites

 ## Deployment

-The backend is configured for deployment on Render with optimized settings:
+The backend is configured for deployment on Render.
+See the `render.yaml` file for configuration details.
-- Gunicorn with performance-tuned parameters
-- Worker connection pooling
-- Request limits to prevent abuse
-- Memory-optimized temporary directory usage